7th Infantry Regiment (Argentina): Falklands War

 At Port Stanley in April and May before the British landings, the 7th Regiment companies were fortunate in they had access to hot showers which were available to them every fortnight before the British landings on 21 May.
-At first, the 7th Regiment on Wireless Ridge was relatively comfortable, shooting sheep and roasting them on old bed frames the soldiers had found nearby, according to Anglo-Argentinian Private Miguel Savage of the Mortar Platoon (under First Sergeant Mario Ricardo Alcaide) from C Company who was interviewed by the Scotsman in 2002.
+At first, the 7th Regiment on Wireless Ridge was relatively comfortable, shooting sheep and roasting them on old bed frames the soldiers had found nearby, according to Anglo-Argentinian Private Miguel Savage of the Mortar Platoon (under First Sergeant Mario Ricardo Alcaide) from C Company who was interviewed by the Scotsman in 2002.Private Guillermo Alberto Vélez from the 7th Regiment's Headquarters & Support Company maintains that he personally shot and killed 50 sheep to feed a substantial part of fellow soldiers in his Command & Support Company entrenched on Wireless Ridge.

-Private Savage says he received minimal training for as he explains in his book 'Malvinas, Viaje al Pasado' his father had arranged with the Regimental Commander for his son to largely sit out, along with five other conscripts, their military service as handymen at a shooting range in Buenos Aires, but that it all backfired when Savage found himself incorporated into C/RI Mec 7 and sent to defend Wireless Ridge.
+Private Savage says he received minimal training for as he explains in his book 'Malvinas, Viaje al Pasado' (Editorial El Ateneo, 2023) his influential father had arranged with the Regimental Commander for his son to largely sit out, along with five other conscripts, their military service as handymen instead at a civilian shooting range in Buenos Aires, but that it all backfired when Savage found himself incorporated into C/RI Mec 7 and sent to defend Wireless Ridge.

-Lieutenant-Colonel Giménez had selected a quiet and secluded part of Stanley Hospital for his companies to rest, but the weary soldiers found it difficult to unwind.
+Lieutenant-Colonel Giménez had selected a quiet and secluded part of Stanley Hospital for his companies to rest while getting proper hot food, but the weary soldiers found it difficult to unwind.
 The nervous tension of being subjected to constant bombardment and possible air attack for a long period was taking its toll.
 Private Jorge Alberto Andreeta from B/RI Mec 7, in an interview with the Argentinian 'Clarín' newspaper in April 2012, reported that rough punishment was indeed meted out in his unit to those caught stealing provisions or hunting sheep, but admitted that his platoon got a chance to visit this sanctuary fitted with colour tv and video cassette player, "One day they took us to the hospital, we showered and they got us to watch a film, it turned out to be a horror movie."
-There was a strict ration of one ration pack per soldier per week and stealing and going absent without leave (AWOL) attracted fairly harsh physical retribution.

-Vicente Bruno from the 1st Rifle Platoon, in an interview in 2022 with former Argentinian war correspondent Nicolas Kasanzew, says that Second Lieutenant Juan Baldini was a good officer that allowed him and others to shoot and butcher sheep and that Baldini would eat the same food and share his cigarettes despite claims to the contrary.
-Private Guillermo Alberto Vélez from the 7th Regiment's Headquarters & Support Company maintains that he personally shot and killed 50 sheep to feed a substantial part of the Wireless Ridge defenders.